SavageCore/steamrommanager-manifest-generator/README.md

 # steamrommanager-manifest-generator
-Python script to generate [Steam Rom Manager](https://steamgriddb.github.io/steam-rom-manager/) manifest file from a directory of Windows games.
+Python script to generate a [Steam Rom Manager](https://steamgriddb.github.io/steam-rom-manager/) manifest file from a directory of Windows games.
 Useful on Steam Deck to parse manually downloaded [itch.io](https://itch.io) games.

 # How to